 Mike is currently writing and

-planning his next big band CD to be recorded in Jan 2015.
+planning his next big band CD.
 The band

 rehearses every Tuesday morning at the Musicians Union in Hollywood and